Fort Myers Cataract Surgeon

 The entire procedure takes less than 30 minutes, but you can expect to be in recovery for a short amount of time, often 20 to 30 more minutes, and can then go home.

 After cataract surgery, you can expect your vision to be a little blurry at first and may feel some mild discomfort for a few days, but this should improve within a few days.

 Your eye doctor will monitor your healing for about a month after surgery, and complete healing often occurs within eight weeks.
 You will not have many restrictions as you recover, but it is important not to lift heavy objects or engage in strenuous exercise for about one or two weeks following surgery and most importantly to follow your surgeon’s advice.

 Whether or not you will need glasses after cataract surgery depends on the type of intraocular lens you have implanted.
 In some cases, you will still need to wear glasses for reading and close-up work.

 If you are experiencing signs and symptoms of cataracts, don’t leave them untreated.
-Contact the cataract surgeons at Elmquist Eye Group in Fort Myers at (239) 936-2020 and our staff will be happy to schedule an appointment for you, answer any questions you may have, and help guide you through the process.
+Contact Dr. Rodriguez, cataract surgeons at Elmquist Eye Group in Fort Myers at (239) 936-2020, and our staff will be happy to schedule an appointment for you, answer any questions you may have, and help guide you through the process.